Distinctive GWBs from eccentric inspiraling SMBH binaries with a DM spike: Conclusions and discussions

 We have found a universal infrared scaling in the characteristic strain $h_c\sim f^{7/6-\gamma_\mathrm{sp}/3}$ at low frequencies, and a shallower DM spike of eccentric binaries can also flatten the characteristic strain similar to a steeper DM spike of circular binaries.
 More intriguingly, even a shallow DM spike can easily drive an ordinarily small initial eccentricity up to the extreme value, featuring an oscillating behavior at low frequencies in addition to the usual turnover-bump-flatter spectrum connecting to the usual single power law at higher frequencies.
 This not only naturally explains the preferred large turn-over eccentricity seen in the recent PTA data, but also provides a distinctive smoking gun for the DM spike in future PTA observations.
+Needless to say that such a detection of this oscillation feature around $10^{-10}$Hz is very difficult, requiring successive measurements of Milky-Way pulsars over decades or hundreds of years.
+Nevertheless, this might as well be feasible from more precise measurements of pulsars outside the Milky Way or the emergence of new detection technologies in future.

 Nevertheless, the DM spike is not always subjected to eccentrification but also circularization for, in our case, $\gamma_\mathrm{sp}>3$ as we have checked explicitly, similar to the case of IMRIs as claimed earlier in Refs.~\cite{Yue:2019ozq,Cardoso:2020iji} but revised later in Ref.~\cite{Becker:2021ivq} by considering a velocity distribution for DM particles.
 Likewise, the preference to circularization was also found to occur for IMRI at $\gamma_\mathrm{sp}>1.5$~\cite{Gould:2003hk} and $\gamma_\mathrm{sp}>1.8$~\cite{Dosopoulou:2023umg} from the standard and improved Chandrasekhar prescriptions of dynamical friction, respectively, by including the contribution from DM particles that move faster than the inspiraling object.
 This is why we limit ourselves within $\gamma_\mathrm{sp}\leq1.5$ in Fig.~\ref{fig:Res_fixe0} as a steeper DM spike might call for more complex modeling, and our result might as well hint for a flatter DM spike in real world.